 The VSA has been running since 1967 and is the bigger public club of all.
 The VSA is actually one of the largest caving clubs in Australia in terms of number of members.
 It is an active club and there are trips regularly.
-The club meets on the first Wednesday of the month in the Melbourne CBD at 8pm, at St. Francis’ Church on Elizabeth Street, however as of October 2020 we are meeting virtually due to the corona virus.
+Normally the club meets on the first Wednesday of the month in the Melbourne CBD at 8pm, at St. Francis’ Church on Elizabeth Street, however as of October 2020 we are meeting virtually due to the corona virus.
 For more information on the VSA look at their website at http://www.caving.org.au.
 NOTE: Whilst the author is a VSA member, Under-Victoria is not officially affiliated with the VSA.

 The VSA conduct expeditions to remote parts of Australia, safety training, surveying and mapping trips, and of course purely recreational caving.
 There are numerous interstate caving trips especially to Tasmania which is the Mecca of Australian caving.
 Interestingly Mole Creek in Tasmania is closer as the crow flies than Buchan is.
 It’s just that damn water in the way!

 The VLCT are a smaller club with members based in both Melbourne and locals in Buchan.
 However, don’t let the size fool you.
 The VLCT have opened up many of Buchan’s best caves and have a wealth of local knowledge, as well as access to a lot of caves VSA does not, due again to having members that are Buchan locals.
 The VLCT have their own caving cottage called Limestone Lodge, for hungry and thirsty cavers at the end of a big day underground.

 Up until about 2004 there was a third group, the Caving Club of Victoria (CCV) which during the nineties was VERY active.
 However, numbers dwindled post 2000 and it was formally put into permanent hibernation at the ASF conference in 2009.